SSWConsulting/SSW.Rules.Content/rules/creating-action-items/rule.md

 archivedreason: null
 guid: 50f5fd0b-a15f-45ad-bb35-2dd522d9a5db
 ---
-The goal of most meetings should be to establish clear next steps.
-These action items should be shared with the intended recipients, with all other attendees CC'd.
+The primary objective of most meetings should be to establish clear next steps.
+These steps should be broken down into action items and assigned to the responsible individuals, with all other attendees CC’d.

-It's beneficial to designate a scribe who drafts action points during the meeting and **assigns them directly to those responsible for completing the tasks**.
-If the scribe hasn't been identified at the start, simply ask: _"Who will be the scribe?"_

-The scribe should also document the decision-making process by writing down each person's arguments.
-After everyone comments on the options, the notes can be reviewed as a group and often the best course of action is clear.
+It's recommended to designate a scribe who drafts action points during the meeting and **assigns them directly to those responsible for completing the tasks**.
+The scribe should also document any decision-making process by writing down each person's arguments.
+After writing down everyone’s comments on the options, the notes can be reviewed as a group to better inform what the best course of action might be.
+If the scribe hasn't been designated at the start, simply ask: _"Who will be the scribe?"_

-Common action items include:
+Common action items may include:

 <!--endintro-->

-* The outcomes from agenda points marked as “for decision”
+* Outcomes from the meeting’s agenda
-* [Off topics that require more discussion](/keep-track-of-a-parking-lot-for-topics) by subsets of the meeting’s attendees – aka a “parking lot”
+* [Items that may be off-topic](https://www.ssw.com.au/rules/keep-track-of-a-parking-lot-for-topics) and require more discussion by subsets of the meeting’s attendees – aka a “parking lot”
 * Ad hoc tasks that come up from brainstorming, usually sent as separate email tasks or created as PBIs in a backlog
-* Scheduling the next meeting, if necessary
+* Scheduling the next meeting

+There are several effective ways to capture action items and notes during a meeting - **here are the recommended options:**

+## Option 1: Teams Meeting Notes tab

-If you are in a Teams meeting, the best place to put notes is the meeting Notes tab because it keeps the meeting notes with the context of the meeting:
+In a scheduled Teams meeting, the **Notes** tab is the ideal place to record information, as it keeps everything connected to the meeting’s context.

-## Option 1: The Notes tab

-In Microsoft Teams, the scribe can use the **Notes** tab during the meeting to add details and list follow-up tasks.

 ::: good
 ![Figure: Good example - Use the Notes tab during the meeting to track assignments](MicrosoftTeams-Meeting-Notes.jpeg)